(Last updated May 2020)

-The Exit - User Does Not Qualify destination allows authors to exit the end-user from the interview entirely.
-It also provides a URL field, so that authors can send them to a particular place on the web, perhaps your organization’s website (Figure 119).
+The Exit - User does not qualify destination allows authors to exit the end-user from the interview entirely.
+It also provides a URL field, so that authors can send them to a particular place on the web, perhaps your organization’s website (see figure below).

 [Back to Prior Question]

 The Back to Prior Question destination allows authors to send the end-user to the next previous question they visited regardless of how they arrived at the present question.
 Thus, the Back to Prior Question works identical to the “Back” button that appears in the navigation menu for the end-user.
 One way this can be used is by the author that sets up a question with the destination set to [Back to prior question] for one button, labeled “Go Back”, and the destination set to [Exit - User does not qualify] for a button labeled “Exit”.
-This can be a secondary verification question for instances when the end user may have made a mistake and would want to go back and change their answer, instead of automatically exiting the Guided Interview.
-See Figures 119 and 120 for an example.
+This can be a secondary verification question for instances when the end user may have made a mistake and would want to go back and change their answer, instead of automatically exiting the A2J Guided Interview.
+See the figures below for an example of this.

-Figure 120: Back to Prior Question set in Button section of Question Design Window.
+Figure: Back to Prior Question set in Button section of Question Design Editor.